Marist College Participant Pool

-Important: Once you log in, make sure your account is configured to email you at the address you check most often.
+Important: Once you log in, make sure your account is set up to email you at the address you check most often.
 The default is for the system to contact you (with confirmation and reminder information that you will need) at your Marist email address.
-If there is another address that you use more often, change your contact information under “My Profile > provide an alternate email address.”
+If there is another address that you use more often, change your contact information under “My Profile > Provide an alternate email address.”

 Once you sign up for a study, an email confirmation will be sent to you.
-If you do not receive an email confirmation, go back into the system to make sure that your appointment actually registered.
+If you do not receive an email confirmation, log into Sona to make sure your appointment actually registered, and make sure Sona has your correct email address.
 You can see details about your appointment under “My Schedule/Credits.”

 After you have participated

-Expect to receive credit within 24 hours of having completed your participation.
-If 24 hours have passed and you did not receive credit, contact the researcher directly and explain the situation.
+Expect to receive credit for a study within 24 hours of having participated.
+If 24 hours has passed and you did not receive credit, contact the researcher of the study you participated in directly (his or her email will be on Sona) and explain the situation.

 If you are late to your appointment, the researcher is under no obligation to have you participate in the study.
 Late arrival causes delays for all remaining appointments.Canceling or missing an appointment

 You can cancel an appointment up to 12 hours prior to the appointment.
 You do not need to provide an explanation.
-In Sona, go to “My Schedule & Credits” to cancel your appointment.
+In Sona, go to “My Schedule & Credits > View or cancel my study appointments” to cancel your appointment.